What is the Role of Small Models in the LLM Era: A Survey: Introduction

-Some may argue that models like Phi-3.8B and Gemma-2B do not qualify as true small models, and that genuinely small models, such as BERT, are no longer prominent.
+One may assume that the wide adoption of LLMs makes small models no longer prominent.
 However, our findings suggest that the usage of small models is significantly underestimated in practical settings.
-As illustrated in Figure~\ref{fig:model_download}, we analyzed the number of downloads of open-source models of various sizes from HuggingFace.
-The results show that smaller models, particularly BERT-base, remain highly popular.
-This raises important questions about the role of small models in the era of LLMs, a topic that has been largely overlooked in prior research.
+Figure~\ref{fig:model_download}, analyzing the downloads of open-source models of various sizes from HuggingFace, shows that smaller models, particularly BERT-base, remain highly popular.
+This raises fundamental questions about the role of small models in the era of LLMs and their \emph{ecological niche} within the broader AI ecosystems, which is a topic seldom discussed in prior surveys.

-As counterparts to LLMs, \emph{Small Models} (SMs) generally refer to models with a relatively lower number of parameters, including not only language models but also simple statistical models and shallow neural networks.
-However, there is no clear definition distinguishing large models from small ones.
-In this work, we consider model size in relative terms.
-For instance, BERT (110M parameters)~\cite{devlin2019bert} is considered small compared to LLaMA-8B~\cite{dubey2024llama}, while LLaMA-8B is small relative to GPT-4 (175B parameters)~\cite{achiam2023gpt}.
-This relative definition allows for flexibility and ensures that concepts remain relevant as larger models are developed in the future.

 To assess the role of SMs, it is essential to compare their strengths and weaknesses relative to LLMs.
 Table~\ref{tab:comparison_llms_sms} highlights four key dimensions to consider: